ProtonMail/proton-bridge/unreleased.md

 ### Removed

 ### Fixed
-* GODT-135 Support parameters in SMTP `FROM MAIL` command, such as `BODY=7BIT`, or empty value `FROM MAIL:<>` used by some clients.
-* GODT-338 GODT-781 GODT-857 GODT-866 Flaky tests.
-* GODT-773 Replace old dates with birthday of RFC822 to not crash Apple Mail.
-Original is available under `X-Original-Date` header.
 * GODT-922 Fix panic during restarting the bridge.
 * GODT-945 Fix panic in integration tests caused by concurrent map writes.
 * GODT-732 Fix usage of fontawesome.